When the weather begins to get cooler gardeners know it’s time to think about how to protect plants from frost.

 Assessing Your Losses

-Even with the best care, frost sometimes gets your plant.
-Don’t prune frost damaged plant parts, nor dig it up immediately.
+Even with the best care, frost sometimes gets your outdoor plants.
+Don’t prune frost-damaged plant parts, nor dig it up immediately.
 Wait until warm weather arrives and check closely for new growth.

 Inspect the plant’s base and trim the damaged parts showing promising signs of life.
 Remove and replace with hardier plant species if plants don’t survive the frost damage.

-Tough shrubs, trees, and perennials may still recover from frost even it looks like they didn’t have a chance.
-The fruits and blooms may be lost for the year, wait until the next growth season arrives, then remove the dead branches and stems accordingly.
+Tough shrubs, trees, and tender perennials may still recover from frost even it looks like they didn’t have a chance.
+The fruits and blooms may be lost for the year, wait until the next growing season arrives, then remove the dead branches and stems accordingly.